XamarinUniversity/build2018-labs/lab1/README.md

 ### Adding a title

-Notice that the screen looks a bit crammed, and that there's a big blank bar across the top.
+Notice that the screen looks a bit crammed, and there's a blank bar across the top.
 Since we added navigation support, we now have a spot for a _Title_ to be displayed.
 Let's adjust a few properties on our main and detail pages to take advantage of this.

 1. Open **NoteEntryEditPage.xaml** and locate the `ContentPage` root element.